n3-rd/Know-Your-Player/README.md

 # Know Your Player (knowyourplayer)

-An database of Football (soccer) players
+An database of Sports Athletes

+Don't do drugs

 ## Install the dependencies